-We are a management board comprised of 11 skilled, dedicated and passionate people from Alberta and British Columbia - each connected and committed to the life and community of Naramata Centre and its Society.
+The Naramata Centre Board of Directors is comprised of 13 skilled, dedicated and passionate people from Alberta and British Columbia - each connected and committed to the life and community of Naramata Centre and its Society.

 Together, our board team brings a wealth of experience in leadership, finances, visioning, business planning, productivity, communication, human resources management, and more.
-Our current work is to determine what Naramata Centre Society is, now, and what we are called to do for, and with, its people.
-We are honoured to be doing this work.
+Board members are honoured to be doing this work for Naramata Centre.

 On her first trip to Naramata Centre, Barb felt she had found her spiritual home.
 That scheduled one-week visit became two, when both Barb and her son, Kevin, simply could not leave after just seven days!
 Joyful Naramata summer weeks followed yearly, leaving Barb feeling nurtured and renewed and Kevin inspired to grow and to serve as summer staff.
-Having witnessed the positive effect on her son, Barb wants Naramata Centre to be there for future generations and looks forward to working with the Board toward this objective.
+Having witnessed the positive effect on her son, Barb wants Naramata Centre to be there for future generations and is working with the Board toward this objective.
 Following her nursing career, Barb pursued education in public relations that led to a senior communications position with a large organization.
-Among other responsibilities, she developed communications materials for various audiences including the organization's 10,000 members, government, media and the public.
 Recently retired, Barb enjoys life-long learning, time in nature, working in her garden and travel.

 Doug Woollard, Chair [Delta BC]